ryang3d/openHASP_themes/openHASP_mushroom/README.md

+[NOTE: CONVERSION IS STILL IN PROGRESS]

 # openHASP Mushroom-like cards

-Here is my personal configuration for openHASP, using a 320x480 TFT lcd from a Wirelass Tag module (wt32-sc01).
+Here is my personal configuration for openHASP, using a Lanbon L8 (240x320) wall plate.
 All of the look/feel inspired by the excellent Mushroom cards for Home Assistant.

 ## How to use